 Cameron is a somewhat small city located in the state of Texas.
 With a population of 5,460 people and two constituent neighborhoods, Cameron is the 334th largest community in Texas.

-Cameron is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Cameron is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Cameron who work in office and administrative support (16.61%), teaching (14.04%), and healthcare suport services (6.28%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cameron is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Cameron is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Cameron who work in office and administrative support (16.45%), teaching (10.58%), and sales jobs (7.23%).

-Cameron is a very ethnically-diverse city.
+Cameron is an extremely ethnically-diverse city.
 The people who call Cameron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cameron residents report their race to be White, followed by Black or African-American.
 Cameron also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.95% of the city’s residents.
-Important ancestries of people in Cameron include Irish, English, Czech, and Scots-Irish.
+People of Hispanic or Latino origin account for 26.60% of the city’s residents.
+Important ancestries of people in Cameron include German, English, Czech, and Scots-Irish.

 The most common language spoken in Cameron is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and German.